cesar0k/smart-recipe-finder/README.md

 - [x] Vector Search Implementation
 - [x] Comprehensive test suite with an isolated database.
 - [x] Script for evaluating search and filtering methods with **graphical** representation in the form of a file.
-- [x] Script for verifying migration from MySQL to PostgreSQL.
 - [x] Devcontainer for a consistent development environment.